tpiano91/saasquatch_videos/README.md

 #### Step 3.
 Final Recommendations and Insights
 ###### Compile insights into a presentation
 #### Step 4.
 Suggest Additional Areas to Research and Questions to Answer

+# Initial Exploration and Choosing a Business Question